+Upon enrollment and any changes to tuition, families are provided a Financial Contract.
+This contract should be carefully reviewed and checked for errors.
+The contract states the days and hours your child may be at the Center as well as the amount due.
 All money will be handled by the Business Office.
 All bills will be sent through FACTS.
-If you have questions regarding your bill, please contact Ms. Debbie Henderson in the Business Office (803)-499-3378 or email debbie.henderson@thomassumter.org.
+If you have questions regarding your bill, please contact Mrs. Angelia Scott in the Business Office (803)-499-3378 or email her angelia.scott@thomassumter.org.